rperico-tech/odoo-form-writer-module/README.md

 > **Developer:** Ricardo Perico Jr
 > **Role:** FullStack Developer Intern
-> **Note:** This documentation is for internal reference only.
-Code uploads are restricted by company policy.
+> **Note:** This repository only contains documentation.
+Code contributions and uploads are restricted in accordance with company policy.

 ---